 (PI: A. T. Vasilovsky, SSHRC Doctoral Fellowship, 2015-2017)

-There is burgeoning interest across the social sciences in using a variety of arts-based methods to conduct and represent ethical-political research.
-Barone and Eisner (2012) have argued that “arts based research is a heuristic through which we deepen and make more complex our understanding of some aspect of the world” (p.
-3).
-This poster details an arts-based approach to the representation of non-binary gender identification.
-To mainstream psychology, gender is binary: even gender diverse phenomena are typically constructed, interpreted, and/or administered in ways that maintain the binary logic of normative gender identity development (see, e.g., Tosh, 2013).
-Recently, some have denounced the discipline’s cisgenderism (e.g., Ansara & Hegarty, 2012, 2014) and begun to advocate for affirmative practice and culturally competent research with transgender and gender nonconforming people (TGNC) (e.g., Dickey & Singh, 2016; Hendricks & Testa, 2012), recognizing that “gender is a nonbinary construct that allows for a range of gender identities” (American Psychological Association, 2015, p.
+To mainstream psychology, gender is binary.
+Examples are countless: its treatment of women’s mental health (see Chesler, 1972; Ussher, 1991), the androcentric bias of its research (see Eagly & Riger, 2014), the “gender differences hypothesis” (Gray, 1992; Tannen, 1991), evolutionary psychology (e.g., Symons, 1979; Barkow, Cosmides, & Tooby, 1992), and so on.
+The binary haunts psychology’s history of medicalizing trans and gender nonconforming (TGNC) people, particularly the characterization of their gender identities as psychopathological and in need of treatment for violating the binary logic of normative identity development (see Tosh, 2015).
+A growing number of psychologists are denouncing the discipline’s cisgenderism (e.g., Ansara & Hegarty, 2012, 2014) and advocating for affirmative practice and culturally competent research with TGNC people (e.g., dickey & Singh, 2016; Hendricks & Testa, 2012), which understand that “gender is a nonbinary construct that allows for a range of gender identities” (American Psychological Association, 2015, p.
 834).
-This art-based approach was developed as a form of community-based participatory action research, intended to provide non-binary-identified participants a means to express their “local knowledges” through the creation of “artefacts” (see, Johnson & Martínez Guzmán, 2012), as well as to function as a vehicle for disseminating their expressions to a broader public (see Gergen, Josselson, & Freedman, 2015).
-By subverting the traditional positioning of TGNC subjects as the objects of psychological inquiry, this approach champions the transformative possibilities of the participants’ artefacts to facilitate affective solidarities through the act of witnessing (see Hemmings, 2012).
+This dissertation is based on interviews with non-binary participants, all of whom challenged a myriad of mainstream psychology’s assumptions regarding gender and provided their own accounts of becoming non-binary-identified.
+The interviews incorporated an arts-based approach that was developed as a form of participatory action research, intended to provide the participants a means to express their “local knowledges” through the creation of “artefacts” (see, Johnson & Martínez Guzmán, 2012), as well as to function as a vehicle for disseminating their expressions to a broader public (see Gergen, Josselson, & Freedman, 2015).
+By subverting the traditional positioning of TGNC subjects as the objects of psychological inquiry, this approach champions the transformative possibilities of the participants’ talk and artefacts to facilitate affective solidarities through the act of witnessing (see Hemmings, 2012).

 Vasilovsky, A. T., & Cosma, S. (2017, August).
 Mainstream psychology and gender diversity: Naming difference, maintaining sameness.
 In M. Gurevich (Chair), Epistemic and ethical work of psychological constructs: The case of gender and sexuality scholarship.
 Paper presented at the 17th Biennial International Society for Theoretical Psychology Conference, Tokyo, Japan.